aws-containers/retail-store-sample-app/README.md

 This is a sample application designed to illustrate various concepts related to containers on AWS.
 It presents a sample retail store application including a product catalog, shopping cart and checkout.

+It provides:
+- A distributed component architecture in various languages and frameworks
+- Utilization of a variety of different persistence backends for different components like MySQL, DynamoDB and Redis
+- The ability to run in various container orchestration technologies like Docker Compose, Kubernetes etc.
+- Pre-built containers image for both x86-64 and ARM64 CPU architectures

 **This project is intended for educational purposes only and not for production use.**

 ![Screenshot](/docs/images/screenshot.png)